-Greenwich-London Cruise Terminal
+Greenwich Cruise Terminal

-(new) Greenwich Cruise Terminal at Enderby Wharf
+(new) London City Cruise Terminal at Enderby Wharf

 In July 2015 were approved the plans for building a new cruise terminal at Enderby Wharf (in east Greenwich).
 These plans were hugely controversial due to the concern that larger cruise ships will generate air pollution as they are powered by dirtier fuels (an equivalent of 50 trucks running their engines 24-hour a day.
 So the plans were upgraded by adding shore-to-ship power capabilities to the cruise facility.

 The new terminal will become the UK capital's first new shipping terminal facility since the Royal Docks' closure in 1981.
 It will allow cruise vessels with LOA length up to 820 ft (250 m) to stop close to London's popular tourist attractions Cutty Sark (British clipper ship built in 1869 / one of the world's fastest) and Old Royal Naval College (Maritime Greenwich, World Heritage Site).

 The new plans were submitted in 2015 by Westcourt Real Estate (development company).
 The terminal building's size was increased to accommodate baggage handling for embarking / disembarking passengers.
 Construction works started in September 2015, with scheduled completion in 2018.

 The Enderby Wharf London port development project also includes building of 1154 residential homes.
 Statistics show that Greenwich’s Royal Borough receives millions of visits each year, supports around 16000 jobs and contributes GBP 1,1 billion to London's economy.
 The new cruise ship terminal would bring thousands more visitors, thus boosting the capital city's tourism.